nodejitsu/handbook/ReadMe.md

 ## Logging

-Logging is a very important feature in any professional grade Node.js application.
+Logging is a very important feature in any professional-grade Node.js application.
 Nodejitsu provides integrated logging solutions for your applications.
 Your logs are always saved and ready to be retrieved.